MedCoG: Maximizing LLM Inference Density in Medical Reasoning via Meta-Cognitive Regulation: Impact Statement

 \section{Impact Statement}

 The development of \textsc{MedCoG} offers significant broader impacts across the machine learning and healthcare landscapes.

-\textbf{LLM Inference: }By introducing meta-cognitive regulation, our work provides critical insights into inference scaling, demonstrating that activating a model's intrinsic self-awareness can effectively maximize the inference density and mitigate the diminishing returns under scaling laws.
+\textbf{LLM Inference: }By introducing meta-cognitive regulation, our work provides critical insights into inference scaling, demonstrating that activating a model's intrinsic self-assessments can effectively maximize the inference density and mitigate the diminishing returns under scaling laws.

-\textbf{Intuitive Demonstrations of LLM Self-Awareness: } Our empirical findings further the understanding of LLM self-awareness, showing the necessity of on-LLM-demand reasoning, which reduces negative impacts and aligns external knowledge to LLM's specific needs.
+\textbf{Intuitive Demonstrations of LLM Meta-Cognition: } Our empirical findings further the understanding of LLM self-assessments, showing the necessity of LLM-centric on-demand reasoning, which reduces negative impacts and aligns external knowledge to LLM's specific needs.

 \textbf{Economic Medical AI Application: } Our inference efficiency and interpretable meta-cognition processes could benefit practical medical AI applications.
 Inference efficiency improves the economic feasibility of the Medical AI Agent.
 Moreover, by assessing the LLM's self-assessments and reasoning process, the medical specialists could critically evaluate the credibility of the LLM's output.